PetrochukM/HParams/README.md

 Notable Features:

-- HParams is small requiring only one dependency
+- Only one dependency
-- `@configurable` adds less than 1e-05 seconds of overhead
+- Little to no runtime overhead (< 1e-05 seconds) per configured function
-- HParams supports Python's notorious `multiprocessing` module
+- Support for Python's notorious `multiprocessing` module
+- Clear unambiguous errors and warnings for your benefit

+This library was developed from Michael Petrochuk's learnings as a deep learning engineer at Apple and the Allen Institute for Artificial Intelligence.
+Finally, this library is similar to but not inspired by AllenNLP's hyperparameter management system.

 ## Basics